 Loan Assumption After Divorce

-Okay, so we all know that mortgage interest rates have gone up significantly since the beginning of 2022.
-And, that is probably one of the main driving factors for the interest in loan assumptions for divorcing homeowners.
+Mortgage interest rates have significantly increased since the beginning of 2022, which is driving interest in loan assumptions for divorcing homeowners.

 • 30-Year Fixed Rate at 6.33%: Principal & Interest Payment of $1,863